 So, I started compiling more playing strategy tips, paddle buyers' guides and profiles of pickleball equipment manufacturers.
 The more I got into pickleball and testing gear I realized there were a lot of questions to answer and topics to cover so continued to expand the website.
 As the sport grows, pickleball equipment manufacturers are releasing so many new paddles it's hard to keep track as the paddle technology is constantly evolving as the sport itself evolves.

 Although I do give some advice I don't call myself a pickleball expert as I am always learning.
 I am not a 5.0 player - I'm not even a highly competitive player.
-After playing a wide variety of sports my whole life, my body has recently taught me to slow down (achilles tendonitis, tennis elbow and a bad knee).
+After playing a wide variety of sports my whole life, my body has recently taught me to slow down (achilles tendonitis, tennis or "pickleball" elbow and a bad knee).
 I just love the game (playing, writing about it and talking about it) and it's become a big part of my life.

 I also like to research.
 My last corporate job - for two decades - involved product testing and quality control as well as documenting guides for users, so comparing equipment and compiling useful information is what I'm good at.